swcarpentry/r-novice-inflammation/_extras/guide.md

-*   The discussion of command-line scripts assumes that students understand standard I/O and building filters, which are covered in the lesson on the shell.
+*   The discussion of command-line scripts assumes that students understand standard I/O and building filters, which are covered in the [Shell lesson](https://swcarpentry.github.io/shell-novice/).

 *   We are using a dataset with records on inflammation from patients following an arthritis treatment.
 With it we explain `R` data structure, basic data